DaniAsh551/koba-bot/README.md

 - All the rules below must be followed

 ##### Handlers
 Handlers are the basics of the bot.
-Each command is passed into its respective bot.
+Each command is passed into its respective handler.
 * Handler names should follow the pattern: `[command].js`
 * All handlers must be inside the `src/handlers` directory
 * All handlers must export an object with two properties, they are: